I, Laura Fuller Taylor, was born in St. Louis, Missouri on September 5th, 1883 the second child of Alonzo Albert Curtis and Lovancia Mehetible Fuller.

 Phineas and Lovancia had seven children: Enola M., April 19, 1855; Lovancia M. October 22, 1857; Blanche E., November 23, 1880; Laura, September 5, 1883; Curtis, February 5, 1887; Dennis D., January 19, 1862; Frank R., February 28, 1864

 He served as assessor for several years, was made collector of the money to build schoolhouses and served as justice of the peace.
-In 1872 he purchased a small stock of goods and opened a general store, was postmaster and conducted the business successfully for ten years; sold out and built and operated the Allens Grove Tile Works plus serving as postmaster and station agent for Davenport & St. Paul Railroad.
+In 1872 he purchased a small stock of goods and opened a general store, was postmaster and conducted the business successfully for ten years; sold out and built and operated the Allens Grove Tile Works from which he made a small fortune making field drainage tile for Iowa and Illinois farmers.
+He did all this plus serving as postmaster and station agent for Davenport & St. Paul Railroad.
 In 1890 he moved to Davenport, where he erected a fine residence at 1202 Arlington Avenue and built a large number of houses in the city, their rental enabling him to retire.

 Papa had a pass because he was a railroad man.
 Believe he was a checker at a freight yard in St Louis.
 Before that he was an iron molder in one of the Davenport foundries when he and Mama married in Moline, Illinois.
 I remember Mama saying he traveled a lot as a union organizer founding ACUW lodges.

 Papa's health got so bad he drug his feet and barely walked with a cane.
 Then his mother came from Colorado to see us and they decided to break up our home.
-Mama, Blanche and I moved to Davenport to be with her folks and Papa and Curtis went home with Grandma Fuller to see if the Colorado climate wouldn't help Papa.
+Mama, Blanche and I moved to Davenport to be with her parents Phineas and Lovancia.
+Papa and Curtis went home with Grandma Fuller to see if the Colorado climate wouldn't help Papa.

 We three lived with Grandpa and Grandma Curtis in the big house at 1202 Arlington Avenue for two years where I attended Washington School.
 I was placed in 7th Grade but within a day or so was moved up to 8th grade with Miss Davis.
 They thought I was small so Alice Libby was asked to watch out for me.
 Mama nursed all she could to earn money to support us.